umami-hep/salt/docs/training.md

 **Worker counts**

-- If you have exclusive access to your machine, and you run with Just-In-Time graphs, you should set `num_workers` equal to the number of CPUs on your machine.
+If you have exclusive access to your machine, and you run with Just-In-Time graphs, you should set `num_workers` equal to the number of CPUs on your machine.
-- If using prebuilt graphs, it's better to choose `num_workers <= num_cpu/2`.
-This is due to each thread requiring another thread for memory pinning.
-- For prebuilt and preloaded graphs, you may have to experiment to find optimal number of workers.
-In some cases using too many results in a performance decrease.
-Optimal worker count appears to be in the region 6-9 workers per GPU.

-**Prebuilding Graphs**

-- If traning is too slow using Just-In-Time graphs, you should prebuild the graphs before starting training.

 **Moving data closer to the GPU**